rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part01/README.md

 _Note: warnings can be disabled on a library-by-library basis with the `--add-opens` command line flag, e.g.:_

-`$java --add-opens java.base/sun.nio.ch=ALL-UNNAMED --add-opens java.base/java.io=ALL_UNNAMED -jar jython-standalone-2.7.0.jar`
+`java --add-opens java.base/sun.nio.ch=ALL-UNNAMED --add-opens java.base/java.io=ALL_UNNAMED -jar jython-standalone-2.7.0.jar`

 ### Changed JDK and JRE layout